304 North Cardinal St.

-The 60-storey tower was designed by Mayfair based, Horden Cherry Lee architects (HCLA).
+The 58-storey tower was designed by Mayfair based, Horden Cherry Lee architects (HCLA).
 The tower is one of the more interesting developments for numerous reasons, namely:

 The tower is located at the end of Middle dock, and its prominent location can be seen directly in-front of the main exit of Canary Wharf Jubilee line station.
 Located on the private estate, Newfoundland tower stands alone among the financial centres buildings.

-While there is plenty of residential development across the Isle of Dogs, and the Canary Wharf group branch into their own residential offering creating a new estate Wood Wharf, Newfoundland is the first residential only building to be constructed on the Canary Wharf estate.
+There is plenty of residential development across the Isle of Dogs — it is estimated nearly 200,000 people live within a mile of Canary Wharf.
+In addition, the Canary Wharf Group are diversifying from an office-based model, branching into their own residential offering with the creation of new estate Wood Wharf.
+However, Newfoundland is the first residential only building to be constructed on the original site of Canary Wharf’s financial estate.

-Built for the Canary Wharf groups built to rent operator, Vertus, and due to open in early 2021, Newfoundland will form the third building in the Vertus portfolio.
+Built for the Canary Wharf groups built to rent operator, Vertus, and opened in early 2021, Newfoundland forms the third building in the Vertus portfolio.
 The other two buildings — 10 George Street and 8 Water Street — are located on their residential estate Wood Wharf.

 This article will look at the unique design and construction of the Newfoundland Quay, alongside an FAQ section covering everything from the amenities available to parking spaces.